 As we can see in the above examples, the language of a science classroom is made up of both a common everyday language, like that found in example a), and a more specialised academic language found in examples b) and c).
 Understanding through linguistic analysis how each of these language varieties is structured and the possible effects of the language patterns on the minds of the students can reveal much about what students might be thinking when doing science.
+Students and their teachers can develop a critical awareness of the pitfalls of using metaphorical language, such as "travel", to refer to the movement of heat energy, for example, and develop an awareness that word choice matters.

 One further reason for integrating linguistic analysis into science classes is that the analytical thinking skills used when analysing language mirrors many of the thinking skills required by learners when setting up scientific experiments.
-Isolating the parts of a clause and analysing their effects on the other parts is akin to identifying and understanding variables in an experiment.
-Both lines of enquiry involve a slow, deliberate critical approach to problem-solving.
+Isolating the parts of a clause and analysing their effects on the other parts, or figuring out the structure and the effectiveness of a metaphor, is akin to identifying and understanding variables in an experiment.
+For example, health campaigns and the media often frame our resistance to antibiotics with a military metaphor: we "fight" diseases with antibiotics.
+Asking students to identify antibiotics as the weapon in this metaphor, for example, involves understanding their behaviour and how they function in relation to the microbes.
+Understanding the effects of variables in an experiment that explores the growth rate of a microbe under controlled conditions, students would be required to understand the variables' effect on the microbes: warmth promotes growth, antibiotic substances prevent growth.
+Both linguistic analysis and reasoning about the real world involve a slow, deliberate critical approach to problem-solving.